PyO3/pyo3/guide/src/async-await.md

 ```

 ### Test Manifest Entry
-Next, we need to add our test file to the Cargo manifest.
-Add the following section to your
+Next, we need to add our test file to the Cargo manifest by adding the following section to the
 `Cargo.toml`

 ```toml